This article shows how to build a powerful inverter circuit that can turn a 12V battery like a car battery into household electricity 220V.

 Transformer 9-0-9V 5 Amp | 1 | |

-The output transistors, a pair of 2N3055 receive an amplified current drive from the driver stage and operate at high saturation and current levels.
+The output transistors a pair of 2N3055s function at high saturation and current levels after receiving an amplified current drive from the driver stage.

-In this transistor based inverter circuit, the oscillator design is based on a transistorized astable circuit.
+The oscillator design of this transistor based inverter circuit comes from a transistorized astable circuit.

 Formulas and Calculations: